-FORM 10-Q
+FORM 10-Q ------------- -------------

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2018

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38238

-Restoration Robotics, Inc.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 06-1681204 (I.R.S.
-Employer Identification No.)

-128 Baytech Drive San Jose, CA (Address of principal executive offices)

-95134 (Zip Code)

-Registrant's telephone number, including area code: (408) 883-6888

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes (Do not check if a smaller reporting company) Smaller reporting company

-Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of April 30, 2018, the registrant had 29,133,289 shares of common stock, \$0.0001 par value per share, outstanding.
+(Mark One) QU ARTERLY REPO RT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period endo ed June 30, 2018 OR ANSITION REPO RT PURSUANT TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number Restoration Rol (Exact Name of Registrant as Spe • Delaware tate or other jurisdiction of orporation or organization) 06-1681204 (I.R.S.
+Employer Identification No.) 128 Baytech Drive San Jose, CA ss of principal executive offices) 95134 (Zip Code) Registrant's telephone number, includin ng area code: (408) 883-6888 2 months (or for such ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the orts), and (2) has been subject to such filing requirements for the past 90 days 5. submitted an nd posted pursuant to on its corporate Web site, if any, every Interactive Data File required to be g the preceding 12 months (or for such shorter period that the registrant was 9 d filer, a non-accelerated filer, smaller reporting company, or an emerging gro company," and "emerging growth company" in Rule 12b-2 of the Exchange wth Large accele rated filer Accelerated filer Non-accelera ated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Emerging gr owth company \boxtimes mpany, indicate by check mark if the registrant has elected not ovided pursuant to Section 13(a) of the Exchange Act. \Box ot to use the extended transition period for complying with any new or revised Indic cate by check mark w hether the registrant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act).
+Yes □ No ⊠ As of July 23 3, 2018, the registrant had 29,167,612 shares of common stock, \$0.0001 par value p per share, outstanding.

+Table of Contents

 Page

 Part I. Financial Information 2

 Item 1.
 Condensed Consolidated Financial Statements (unaudited) 2

 Condensed Consolidated Balance Sheets 2

 Condensed Consolidated Statements of Operations 3

 Condensed Consolidated Statements of Comprehensive Loss 4

-Condensed Consolidated Statement of Convertible Preferred Stock and Stockholders' Deficit 5
+Condensed Consolidated Statement of Stockholders' Equity 5

 Condensed Consolidated Statements of Cash Flows 6

 Notes to the Condensed Consolidated Financial Statements 7

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 17

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 25

 Item 4.
 Controls and Procedures 25

 PART II.
 OTHER INFORMATION 26

 Item 1.
 Legal Proceedings 26

 Item 1A.
 Risk Factors 26

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 55
+Unregistered Sales of Equity Securities and Use of Proceeds 57

 Item 3.
-Defaults Upon Senior Securities 56
+Defaults Upon Senior Securities 57

 Item 4.
-Mine Safety Disclosures 56
+Mine Safety Disclosures 57

 Item 5.
-Other Information 56
+Other Information 57

 Item 6.
-Exhibits 57
+Exhibits 58

-Signatures 58
+Signatures 59

 Exhibit Index